- 1 Lurgashall Winery Is History Now

 I have fond memories of a page three girl coming to the winery to take a picture of us, as my Dad had a Windfall in Windfallwood and they were running a story on Windfalls.
 There were lots of fake £50 notes.
 It was highly amusing and something you don’t forget in a hurry.

-Lurgashall Winery Shop
+Lurgashall Winery Shop GU28 9HA

 People would travel from many miles away to visit our shop as online ordering wasn’t big for us at that time.
 We were based at GU28 9HA near dial green.
 At that time there was no Blackdown distillery, in fact, distilleries were not everywhere as obtaining a licence for one was very hard.

-Lurgashall Winery Produced Mead, Liqueurs and Fruit Wines
+Lurgashall Winery Produced Mead, Liqueurs And Fruit Wines

 We produced 7 meads, nine fruit liqueurs and nine fruit wines, including the delicate Rose Petal Wine (which was sold in Mitsukoshi department stores in Japan); we also used to supply the most prestigious restaurants in New York and other prestigious venues like the Tower of London and Windsor Farm Shop.